ishikabhasin/PRL/README.md

-# PRL
+# The Policy Research Laboratory (PRL)

-The Policy Research Laboratory
+PRL research projects are divided into three silos: Meta-Analysis, Political Economy and Health Policy.

-Research projects are divided into three silos: Meta-Analysis, Political Economy and Health Policy.
+Meta-Analysis: This silo focuses on assessing the robustness of the findings of other papers by testing for criteria such as p-hacking and replicability.
+It currently focuses on its replication project, replicating the key results of over 200 papers, to assess their findings.